The Sabbath: A Sign of God’s People

 Verses 13 and 14 give more background.
 God said, “Surely My Sabbaths you shall keep, for it is a sign between Me and you throughout your generations, that you may know that I am the LORD who sanctifies you.
 You shall keep the Sabbath, therefore, for it is holy to you.
 Everyone who profanes it shall surely be put to death; for whoever does any work on it, that person shall be cut off from among his people.”

-For more about the Sabbath, see “Is the Sabbath a Sign of God’s People?”
+For more about the Sabbath, see our article “Is the Sabbath a Sign of God’s People?”